-The challenge of creating effective global environmental governance begins with three central problems: the increasing stress on many of the world's critical environmental resources; the interconnections among them revealed by unfolding scientific knowledge; and their growing global geographic nature.
+The challenge of creating effective global environmental governance begins with three central physical problems: the increasing stress on many of the world's critical environmental resources; the interconnections among them revealed by unfolding scientific knowledge; and their growing global geographic nature.
 The current era of intensifying globalization is accelerating all three trends.

-First a wealth of credible public and private sector "State of the Environment" reports focused at the global level reveal a global ecosystem under increasing stress both overall and in critical components (UNEP 2000, World Bank 2000).
-To be sure much uncertainty remains about the planet's overall carrying capacity, sustainability thresholds in particular component ecosystems, the point at which irreversible dynamics are catalyzed and at which the loss of critical environmental resources can catalyze large-scale effects in ecosystems as a whole.
-Additionally, there is solid evidence of a reduction in pollution and increase in ecological capital in some domains and regions.
+First a wealth of credible public and private sector "State of the Environment" reports focused at the global level reveal a global ecosystem under increasing stress both overall and in critical components (UNEP 2000, World Bank 2000, French 2000).
+To be sure, much uncertainty remains about the planet's overall carrying capacity, sustainability thresholds in particular component ecosystems, the point at which irreversible dynamics are catalyzed and at which the loss of critical environmental resources can catalyze largescale effects in ecosystems as a whole.
+Additionally, there is solid evidence of a reduction in pollution and an increase in ecological capital in some domains and regions.1

 Yet amidst these uncertainties and offsetting forces, there is a wide range of areas where the global ecosystem is clearly under severe and increasing stress.
-The most acute include the depletion of the world fisheries, where 60% of marine fisheries are currently overexploited (Rogers 1995, Gummer 2000).
-They embrace forests, as "the world's sylvan balance sheet still bleeds trees, owing to widespread deforestation in the tropics" (Victor and Ausubel 2000: 129).
-Indeed,.
+Perhaps the leading example is the world's forests (French 2000: 19-25).
+As one expert has put it "the world's sylvan balance sheet still bleeds trees, owing to widespread deforestation in the tropics" (Victor and Ausubel 2000: 129).
 Each year 12 million hectares of forest cover, an area the size of Greece, are lost.
 One half of the world's tropical forests have disappeared in the last 50 years.
-Further acute threats include those to coral reefs, depletion of freshwater supplies in key regions such as China, and the melting of polar ice.
+Another acute threat comes from the depletion of the world fisheries, where 60% of marine fisheries are currently overexploited (Rogers 1995, Gummer 2000, French 2000: 56-61).
+Further acute threats include those to coral reefs, depletion of freshwater supplies in key regions such as China, the melting of polar ice and impacts arising from mining.

 Secondly, these increasing threat to individual ecological resources and regions are accompanied by growing scientific evidence of their interconnections in an ultimately integrated global ecosystem.
 Even within the limited North American region, the old image created by migratory species such as the Monarch Butterflies and Gray Whales that traveled among Canada, the United States and Mexico is being altered by growing evidence of the pathways of the long range transport of air pollutants that suggest that production, transport and impact embraces a more extended geographic range.
-The presence of POP's banned in Canada in the Canadian Arctic, the image of the G7 leaders at their Tokyo Summit clustered beneath their umbrellas as the rains containing the radioactive residue rained upon them point to the same underlying ecological reality.
+The presence in the Canadian Arctic of persistent organic pollutants (POP's) banned in Canada, the image of the G7 leaders at their Tokyo Summit clustered beneath their umbrellas as the rains containing the radioactive residue rained upon them point to the same underlying ecological reality.
+The intensifying trade in wildlife and hazardous waste, and the trade, transport, and travel-created transfer of invasive species and infectious disease are of equal concern (French 2000)

-The interconnection are not only interregional but intermedia as well.
-The need to embrace all major sources and sinks (including oceans and forests) in a common approach to climate change is the leading example.
-Recent evidence of how the loss of coral reefs in the Caribbean may result in part from diseases carried by dust from desertifying Africa illustrate how both regions and media now come together in complex ways.
-The complex but tight interconnection among media and geographic regions strongly suggest that many problems are inherently global and holist.
+The interconnections are not only interregional but intermedia as well.
+The leading example, which the climate change community ha sonly slowly and reluctantly recognized, is the need to embrace all major sources and sinks (including oceans and forests) in a common approach to climate change.
+Recent evidence of how the loss of coral reefs in the Caribbean may result in part from diseases carried by dust from dessertifying Africa illustrate how both regions and media now come together in complex ways.
+The complex but tight interconnection among media and geographic regions strongly suggest that many problems are inherently global and holist, rather than regional and media or impact specific.